drewf24/world-airbnb/data-analysis/data-analysis.md

 For an Airbnb in Bronx, the median price is expected, on average, to be
 $126.21 less than an Airbnb in Manhattan, holding all else constant.

+As depicted in the output, all the p-values are less than the threshold of 0.05; therefore, the expected median prices predicted by the regression model are significant.

 The R squared of the linear model lm\_price\_borough to evaulaute the variability explained by the model: